cytoscape/cytoscape.js/documentation/md/notation.md

       grabbable: true, // whether the node can be grabbed and moved by the user

-      classes: 'foo bar' // a space separated list of class names that the element has },
+      classes: ['foo', 'bar'] // an array (or a space separated string) of class names that the element has },

     { // node n2